Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Methodology

 A struggling repairman cannot afford surgery that might prevent his daughter's permanent disability.
 He has just completed a job for a store that would be easy to rob.
 Should he rob the store?

-Under F0, models are asked whether he "should rob the store."
-Under F1, whether he "should not rob the store."
-Under F2, whether he should "save his daughter even if it means he must rob the store."
-Under F3, whether he should "not save his daughter if it means he must rob the store."
+Under F0, models are shown the declarative proposal ``He should rob the store'' and must return a forced-choice \texttt{decision} (agree/disagree); no question is posed and no definition of agreement is supplied---the object of agreement is implied by document structure alone.
+Under F1 the proposal reads ``should not rob the store''; under F2, ``save his daughter even if it means he must rob the store''; under F3, ``not save his daughter if it means he must rob the store.''
 The admissible facts remain constant, and only polarity varies.
+Two further instrument properties matter for interpretation: the response schema commits the \texttt{decision} field before the free-text \texttt{reasoning}, so under autoregressive generation we measure an immediate forced-choice stance rather than a post-deliberation judgment; and four auxiliary 0--100 score fields (adherence to laws, adherence to social ethics, objective positive/negative consequences) are collected but unused in our analysis---the rubric is identical across framings and therefore cannot confound framing contrasts.

 Complete scenario descriptions appear in Appendix A.